adrg/libvlc-go/README.md

 through the provided player interfaces.
 It relies on Go modules in order to mirror each supported major version of libVLC.

-Full documentation can be found on [pkg.go.dev](https://pkg.go.dev/github.com/adrg/libvlc-go/v3@v3.0.0):
+Full documentation can be found on [pkg.go.dev](https://pkg.go.dev/github.com/adrg/libvlc-go/v3@v3.0.0) or on [GoDoc](https://godoc.org/github.com/adrg/libvlc-go):
-- [v3 documentation](https://pkg.go.dev/github.com/adrg/libvlc-go/v3@v3.0.0), which implements bindings for libVLC 3.X.
+- [Documentation for v3](https://pkg.go.dev/github.com/adrg/libvlc-go/v3@v3.0.0), which implements bindings for libVLC 3.X.
-- [v2 documentation](https://pkg.go.dev/github.com/adrg/libvlc-go/v2@v2.0.0), which implements bindings for libVLC 2.X.
+- [Documentation for v2](https://pkg.go.dev/github.com/adrg/libvlc-go/v2@v2.0.0), which implements bindings for libVLC 2.X.

 ## Prerequisites